Liu Yan (Han dynasty warlord): Life

 His next step in gaining control of the region was to rein in the power of the local families, who had their own wealth and large private armies.
 He executed the leaders of over 10 families, but another powerful family leader Jia Long (賈龍) banded together with others and rebelled.
 Although the armies of the families were powerful, Liu Yan's forces eventually prevailed.
 The next threat was from the Qiang people, who attacked Liu Yan's capital of Mianzhu (綿竹).
 However, Liu Yan's forces were able to successfully defend their territory from being ravaged.

 In c.April 194, when Li Jue and Guo Si gained control of Chang'an after Dong Zhuo's death, three of Liu Yan's sons (Liu Fan, Liu Dan, and Liu Zhang) were in Chang'an serving in various government posts.
 Liu Yan joined forces with Han Sui and Ma Teng in an attempt to attack the capital and seize it.
 With the help of his sons in the city, the armies attacked, but were defeated.
 In the hasty retreat, Liu Fan and Liu Dan were captured by Li Jue's forces as they tried to flee Chang'an, and were tortured and killed.
 Liu Zhang, however, barely managed to escape and join up with his father, who returned once again to Yi Province.

 In summer of the same year, Liu Yan's residence in Mianzhu was struck by lightning and burnt down, forcing him to relocate the provincial capital to Chengdu.
-It is said that the grief caused by the loss of two sons and the stress from the Mianzhu caused him to develop an illness on his back, which would eventually cause his death later in the year.
+It is said that the grief caused by the loss of two sons and the stress from the Mianzhu fire caused him to develop an illness on his back, which would eventually cause his death later in the year.

 His death left his fourth and youngest son Liu Zhang in control of Yi Province.